 How to use an AeroPress – inverted method Vs regular

-Two methods of brewing are possible using the AeroPress coffee machine: regular and inverted methods.
+Two methods of brewing that are possible using the AeroPress coffee machine are the regular and inverted methods.

 The conventional process of brewing involves:

 - placing ground coffee on top of a paper microfilter that is put in the bottom of the larger cylinder,